tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/智能分层（IntelligentTiering）/PUT Bucket IntelligentTiering_intl_en.md

 >?
 > - In `Host: <BucketName-APPID>.cos.<Region>.myqcloud.com`, <BucketName-APPID> is the bucket name followed by the APPID, such as `examplebucket-1250000000` (see [Bucket Overview > Basic Information](https://intl.cloud.tencent.com/document/product/436/38493) and [Bucket Overview > Bucket Naming Conventions](https://intl.cloud.tencent.com/document/product/436/13312)), and <Region> is a COS region (see [Regions and Access Endpoints](https://intl.cloud.tencent.com/document/product/436/6224)).
-> - Authorization: Auth String (see [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778) for more information).
+> - Authorization: Auth String (See [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778) for details.)
 >

 #### Request parameters